 We aim for all our graduates to be confident in their own professional identity and have the additional skills that will allow you to work as an effective multidisciplinary team member.
 This is the reason why we have implemented an interprofessional working focus within all of our healthcare courses, including this one.

-  You must complete the full MSc to be eligible to register with the HCPC and to work as a podiatrist.
-Single module study is not available.
-To be awarded the MSc you will be required to complete 360 academic credits and pass the competency-based practice placements.
+You must complete the full MSc (360 credits) to be eligible to register with the Health & Care Professions Council and to work as a podiatrist.

 Teaching, learning and assessment

 The course delivers theoretical and practical campus-based learning with multiple integrated periods of practice based learning throughout NHS Scotland.
 There will be learning opportunities in the form of lectures, seminars, practical tutorials, online material, and practice based learning (clinical placements).
 There is a strong emphasis on student-directed learning.

 A variety of assessment methods are used including written assignments, practical viva exams, presentations and reflective writing assignments.
 Practice-based learning is a major component of the course, comprising of approximately 1,000 hours.

 Placements are where your theoretical learning is consolidated and deepened by working directly with patients and qualified staff.
 You will attend a variety of placements within the NHS at various locations and settings across Scotland.
 The programme team will assist with the sourcing and allocation of placements for each student on the course.